 Although primarily a producer and writer, I sometimes have the opportunity to take on the role of interviewer, talking head, or juror.
 In the section below, I have chronicled a few of my appearances in the media, including press I have received through books and blogs.

 If you are interested in getting in touch with me for your radio show, podcast, or news article, feel free to drop me a line.
-My areas of expertise include gaming (hacking, tabletop, retro games), “nerd” culture, disability advocacy, and open game development.

 New York Festivals: Grand Jury Confidential

 The New York Festivals Radio Awards – which celebrates the world’s best radio programming – enlists audio professionals from all over the world to become members of their Grand Jury.

 Since 2016, I have been a member of the New York Festivals Grand Jury and, as a result, have taken part in their Grand Jury Confidential profile series.
 I’ve been interviewed on two occasions, where I have spoken on some of my experiences working at Accessible Media Inc and in the Canadian broadcast industry.
 You can read the 2016 and 2018 entries on their blog.

 In March 2012, Anna Anthropy released her book Rise of the Video Game Zinesters.
 Part critical essay, part manifesto, and part DIY guide, the book outlines how a new generation of artists are challenging the giant video game developers and changing the make-up of the industry.
 My first hack project, HyperBound, was given a three-page write-up in the book, and I’ve placed a short excerpt below:

 HyperBound takes its name from “hypertext,” text that’s arranged in a nonlinear structure.
 (This book is a text: it’s arranged to be read from start to finish, one page to the next.
 A website, where you might click on a word to “link” to a page about that subject, is hypertext.)